MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-automation.md

 #### Connect and Sync

-In this section we describe the steps involved in connecting and syncing a workspace with Git.
+This section describes the steps involved in connecting and syncing a workspace with Git.
 This script works in both directions.
 We commit changes from the workspace to Git and also update workspace items with changes from Git.

-You can find the complete script in [Connect and sync with Git](https://github.com/microsoft/fabric-samples/blob/main/features-samples/git-integration/GitIntegration-ConnectAndUpdateFromGit.ps1)
+You can find the complete script in [Connect and sync with Git](https://github.com/microsoft/fabric-samples/blob/main/features-samples/git-integration/GitIntegration-ConnectAndUpdateFromGit.ps1).

 1. Log into Azure and get authentication.
 1. Call the [Connect](/rest/api/fabric/core/git/connect) API to connect the workspace to a Git repository and branch.